alyn-m/Java8/LambdaExpression/README.md

  - It is created to enable fucntional programming in Java
 >💡 In simple terms: A lambda is a short way of writing anonymous methods.

-** Note: We need to create functional interface before creating a lamdba expression. if there is not functional interface then there is not lambda expression possible **
+** Note: We need to create functional interface before creating a lamdba expression. if there is not functional interface then there is not lambda expression possible.**

 **Implementation of functional interface method is known as lamdba expression**
 ### Lambda Expression Syntax
 - The Lambda Expression composed of 3 elements seperated by arrow token(->):